 Positioning is the most crucial part of both writing and marketing your book.
-If you are writing a book, you cannot breeze over this or take it lightly.
 If you put in the work to properly position your book now, you will reap the benefits for years.

 What is book positioning?